MicrosoftDocs/VBA-Docs/api/Excel.Shadow.md

 Shadow property as it applies to the  **AxisTitle**,  **ChartArea**,  **ChartTitle**,  **DataLabel**,  **DataLabels**,  **DisplayUnitLabel**,  **Legend**,  **LegendKey**,  **Point**, and  **Series** objects.

-True if the font is a shadow font or if the specified object has a shadow.
-Read/write Boolean.
+**True** if the font is a shadow font or if the specified object has a shadow.
+Read/write **Boolean**.

 _expression_. `Shadow`

 _expression_ Required.
 An expression that returns one of the above objects.
 Shadow property as it applies to the  **Font** object.
-True if the font is a shadow font or if the specified object has a shadow.
-Read/write Variant.
+**True** if the font is a shadow font or if the specified object has a shadow.
+Read/write **Variant**.
 _expression_.**Shadow**
 _expression_ Required.
 An expression that returns one of the above objects.

 ## Remarks